ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Introduction

 \section{Introduction}

-The conventional goal of semantic column type annotation (CTA) is to associate each column of a relational table with one among several pre-defined semantic types (that go beyond atomic types such as string, integer, or boolean).
+The goal of semantic column type annotation (CTA) is to associate each column of a relational table with one among several pre-defined semantic types that go beyond atomic types such as string, integer, or Boolean.
 CTA is a useful computational primitive in numerous settings, including data cleaning, where detection, correction, and transformation are performed using rules based on data types~\cite{raman2001potter, kandel2011wrangler}, and schema matching for data discovery, where the semantic type can be used to constrain the search for matching attributes~\cite{khatiwada2023santos,chu2019data}.
 Beyond being useful from a computational standpoint, efficient methods for CTA can also enable democratization of access to large, well-curated datasets by reducing labeling costs.

-Recent approaches to CTA have increasingly been based on learning-based techniques.
+\myparagraph{Learning-Based CTA.} Recent approaches to CTA have increasingly been based on learning-based techniques.
 Deep learning approaches rely on the availability of large training corpora of columns annotated with their semantic types to train a deep neural network from scratch that can perform CTA on new, unseen columns of relational tables~\cite{sherlockpaper,zhang2020sato}.
 Fine-tuned models, on the other hand, rely on pre-trained transformer-based language models (LMs) such as BERT~\cite{transformer} and fine-tune them for the specific task of CTA~\cite{TURLpaper,doduopaper}.
 Learning-based approaches have been shown to be effective for identifying generic types for which there exists sufficient training data.
 For example, Sherlock~\cite{sherlockpaper} was trained on over 675,000 columns retrieved from the VizNet corpus to recognize 78 semantic types from DBpedia~\cite{auer2007dbpedia} such as album, city, plays, or birth place.
+However, these approaches exhibit important limitations with respect to distribution shift, the need for large volumes of training data, and the cost involved in supporting rare type.
+First and foremost, their performance degrades substantially when evaluated against test datasets that have been acquired from different sources \emph{even when their column types match closely}.
+This problem is sometimes called \emph{distribution shift}~\cite{quinonero2008dataset}.
+An important desideratum of deep learning models is that they exhibit predictable model behavior under natural distribution shifts, i.e., when evaluation data which differs from the data on which a model was trained due to natural factors.
+However, recent works show that the vast majority of standard deep models for image classification perform significantly worse under natural shifts~\cite{Hendrycks2019BenchmarkingNN, Miller2021AccuracyOT, Recht2019DoIC}.